bitpressio/bitpressio.github.io/_posts/2017-09-18-simple-approach-using-docker-with-php.md

     - docker
     - laravel
     - php
-excerpt: Using Guzzle 6 Middleware in a Laravel Application
+excerpt: A simple approach to using Docker with PHP and Laravel
 short_description: I'm going to show you a straightforward Docker setup that you can use to get started on a new project.
 Come along with me and give Docker and PHP a shot as I walk you through setting up a Laravel application with an easy Docker setup!
 published: true
 ---